prototypefund/arci/README.md

 This project is supported by Prototype Fund and BMBF.

-Big thank you to Lasse and [exMachina](https://machinaex.org/) for your inspiration!
+Big thank you to Lasse Marburg and [machina ex](https://machinaex.org/) for your inspiration!